 Babies thrive with a consistent bedtime routine, and minimizing noise and outside distractions with a gadget that plays white noise or music, lights up the room softly, or otherwise offers soothing comfort can help baby wind down.
-Here are gadgets that promise to help your baby get to sleep at night and stay asleep
+Here are gadgets that promise to help your baby get to sleep and stay asleep.